 “When you roll your eyes and interrupt me when I’m talking, I feel unheard and disrespected.
 I want you to listen to what I have to say.
 Since I cannot control you, I will leave the room and the conversation temporarily until I feel comfortable enough to talk to you again.”

-Your new strength will confuse and anger him.
+Your new strength will confuse and probably anger your abuser.

-When we strip away the pretending that goes into an abusive relationship, your abuser sees that he is powerless over your actions.
-He uses intimidation and manipulation to pretend he has control over you; when you begin to rebel against his methods, you threaten his pretend world and he strikes out at you in hope that you will fall back under his spell, intimidated.
+When we strip away the pretending that goes into an abusive relationship, your abuser sees that they are powerless over your actions.
+They use intimidation and manipulation to pretend they have control over you.
+But when you begin to rebel against the abuser’s methods, you threaten their pretend world and they strike out at you in the hope that you will fall back under their spell, intimidated.

-By creating personal boundaries, you resist his efforts to control you.
+By creating personal boundaries, you resist your abuser’s efforts to control you.
 Be careful as you decide what you will and won’t do in response to your abuser breaking your rules.
 Choose an option that protects you on all levels.

 Boundaries can be manipulative.

-Your abuser could try to turn your boundaries around on you by setting his own!
+Your abuser could try to turn your boundaries around on you by setting their own (incorrectly)!
 Here’s an important warning from the web page that helped me: